Ahmedmh9/Weather-Dashboard/README.md

 # Weather-Dashboard

-This is an application that find weather conditons on the city you search and it give you the current and the next 5 days forcast.
+This is an application that find weather conditons on the city you search and it give you the current and the next 5 days forecast.

 Tasks:
 Third-party APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.